IKIM-Essen/ClusterDocs/docs/slurm.md

 srun --time=01:00:00 --pty bash -i
 ```

+It's also possible to connect to worker nodes directly via ssh.
+See [Example: connect to a worker node](#example-connect-to-a-worker-node).

 #### Example: requesting resources

 A simple `srun` command is executed by default on a single worker node, using a single CPU core.
 Several options are available for configuring the allocated resources.
 In the following example, Slurm allocates 32 CPU cores by picking a worker node with enough free cores.